wazuh/wazuh-documentation/source/_templates/installations/basic/elastic/common/elastic-multi-node/generate_certificates.rst

         - "10.0.0.6"
       EOF

-    Every ``name`` section represents one host involved in the Wazuh - Elastic Stack environment.
+  Every ``name`` section represents one host in the Wazuh - Elastic Stack environment.
 In this example, the file describes:

     - Two ``filebeat`` instances, #1 and #2 with their respective IPs ``10.0.0.5`` and ``10.0.0.6``.
 Both belong to individual Wazuh cluster nodes.
 If you want to configure a Wazuh multi-node cluster with three or more nodes, you must define more ``name`` sections with their respective names and IPs.

     - Three instances ``elasticsearch``, #1, #2 and #3 with their respective IPs ``10.0.0.2``, ``10.0.0.3`` and ``10.0.0.4``.
 They belong to three Elasticsearch cluster nodes.
 In the case of configuring an Elasticsearch multi-node cluster with four or more nodes, more ``name`` sections can be defined with their respective names and IPs.

     The IPs must be replaced with the corresponding IP for each instance in the environment.